Student wins prestigious nursing award

 The awards also provide the opportunity to congratulate the lecturers, practice supervisors, universities, trusts and private organisations providing the best support for student nurses during their studies.

-He was nominated for the impact he has made on others in need in the UK and around the world, particularly in Ethiopia, as a fundraising lead helping to reach families affected by Covid-19.
+He was nominated for the impact he has made on others in need in the UK and around the world, particularly in Ethiopia, as a fundraising lead helping to reach families affected by COVID-19.
 In 2022, Banjo spent a month in Ethiopia, providing leadership training to 50 project managers from the Oromia Development Association.
 Banjo then networked globally and raised £48,000 to support families affected by Covid-19 in Ethiopia.

 He has also assisted refugees with housing, employment, and educational needs in the UK, including advocating for a refugee family.